De novo construction and evolvability of Minimal Lifelike Systems

 Conceptual Framework

-There is emerging consensus that a minimal living system should possess the following features:
+There is emerging consensus that a minimal living system should have the following features:

-- A boundary to keep the constituents together
+- Have a boundary to keep the constituents together

-- A population of such systems capable of undergoing Darwinian evolution
+- Allow a population of such systems to undergo Darwinian evolution

 The aim of this proposal is to develop, for the first time, synthetic chemical systems with all of these features.